Stereo Aereo

 “Gameplay - the gameplay, in my playing experience, was razor tight and I had no real problems from it; it was all my own mistakes.”

 “It's a type of gameplay that is certainly easy to learn and difficult to master.
-I found myself stumbling on certain levels due to the hiked difficulty curve, but pushed through with the perfect combination of muscle memory to remember what motions I need to do to avoid a certain barrier or enemy, and skill to help me anticipate the next move.”
+I found myself stumbling on certain levels due to the heightened difficulty curve, but pushed through with the perfect combination of muscle memory to remember what motions I need to do to avoid a certain barrier or enemy, and skill to help me anticipate the next move.”

 “Unless you somehow want to get all the achievements or get some high scores (which I feel wouldn't be as fun as with similar rhythm games with more consistent mechanics throughout), the main attraction will likely be the story mode, which should last around an hour and a half if you don't fail or restart too much.”